 As stated above, the VR method provides larger values here than the LR approach (see Sect.
 5.2).
-This leads to the fact that, generally, the seasonal course of the reanalysis data (term $\bar{u}{ref} - \bar{U}{ref} - \bar{u}{ref}$ in Eq.
+This leads to the fact that, generally, the seasonal course of the reanalysis data (term $\bar{u}{ref} - \bar{U}{ref}$ in Eq.
 (13)) is weighted stronger when the VR method is used.
-As a consequence, the effect of the over-pronounced seasonal course of the reanalysis data (s. see Fig. 2 and 3) dominates here.
-This is underlined by the fact that $\frac{Err{mean}}{Err{mean}} \frac{Err{mean}}{Err{mean}} \frac{d{mean}}{d{mean}}$ roughly show inverse shapes.
-For the LR approach, in contrast, the seasonal course of the reanalysis data is weighted less due to smaller $\beta{1,LR}$ $\beta{1,LR}$ 440 values.
-Therefore, in most instances the seasonal pattern measured on site (term $\bar{u}{meas} - \bar{U}{meas} - \bar{U}{meas}$ in Eq.
+As a consequence, the effect of the over-pronounced seasonal course of the reanalysis data (s.
+Fig. 1 and 2) dominates here.
+This is underlined by the fact that Err{mean} and d{mean} roughly show inverse shapes.
+For the LR approach, in contrast, the seasonal course of the reanalysis data is weighted less due to smaller $\beta{1,LR}$ values.
+Therefore, in most instances the seasonal pattern measured on site (term $\bar{u}{meas} - \bar{U}{meas}$ in Eq.
 (13)) dominates the overall result.
-Consequently, most curves of Err{mean} show a high degree of similarity to the patterns observed in Fig. 2.
+Consequently, most curves of Err{mean} show a high degree of similarity to the patterns observed in Fig. 1.

-As was shown in Fig. 4, in case of the ERA5 data relatively high $\beta{1,LR}$ by alues were obtained.
+As was shown in Fig. 3, in case of the ERA5 data relatively high $\beta{1,LR}$ values were obtained.
 For the LR method this causes a balancing effect (even slightly "overbalanced").
-Thus, a relatively small amplitude of Errmean Errmean can be 445 observed in Fig. 7 (b) despite, or rather because of the erroneous seasonal course overpronounced annual cycle of the ERA5 data.
-With regard to the VR method, again, highest slopes ($\beta{I,VR}$, $\beta{I,VR}$ values) were observed for ERA5 compared to the other reanalysis data sets.
+Thus, a relatively small amplitude of Err{mean} can be observed in Fig. 5 (b)

+despite, or rather because of the erroneous seasonal course of the ERA5 data.
+With regard to the VR method, again, highest slopes ($\beta{1,VR}$ values) were observed for ERA5 compared to the other reanalysis data sets.
 As a direct consequence, the product of regression parameter β_1 and (over-pronounced) seasonal course in the reanalysis data clearly dominates the result of Eq.
-(13) and the highest amplitude can be observed in Fig. 7 (a).
+(13) and the highest amplitude can be observed in Fig. 5 (a).

 One further example is analyzed briefly here.
-The largest deviation in the seasonal course $\frac{d{mean}}{d{mean}}$ was found for the EMD-Wrf Europe+ data set (see Fig. 3).
-In contrast to the ERA5 data, though, remarkably lower $\beta{1,LR}$, values are present for this reanalysis data set (see Fig. 4 (b)).
+The largest deviation in the seasonal course d{mean} was found for the EMD-Wrf Europe+ data set (see Fig. 2).
+In contrast to the ERA5 data, though, remarkably lower $\beta{1,LR}$ values are present for this reanalysis data set (see Fig. 3 (b)).
 Eventually, the product of (small) regression parameter and (large) deviation of the reanalysis data in the seasonal course in Eq.
-(13) results in a relatively small amplitude of Errmean Errmean.
+(13) results in a relatively small amplitude of Err{mean} .

 In summary, it can be stated that the capability of the reanalysis data in reproducing the seasonal course of the "true" wind conditions on site is an important aspect when considering the bias in mean wind speed.
-However, positive (or negative) 455 deviations in seasonal course do not transform to negative (or positive) biases directly.
+However, positive (or negative) deviations in seasonal course do not transform to negative (or positive) biases directly.
 The regression parameter, depending on both the MCP method and the selected reanalysis data set, strongly influences the outcome additionally.

-Note that the influence of the seasonality in $\beta{1,LR}$ $\beta{1,LR}$ as shown in Fig. 4 (b) can not be determined exactly here, as the lower values in summer coincide with a stronger effect of the over-pronounced seasonal cycle of the reanalysis data (lower
+Note that the influence of the seasonality in $\beta{1,LR}$ as shown in Fig. 3 (b) can not be determined exactly here, as the lower values in summer coincide with a stronger effect of the over-pronounced seasonal cycle of the reanalysis data (lower d{mean} values).

-$d{mean} d{mean}$ values).
 However, the authors expect it to be rather small.